illagrenan/django-asgi-lifespan/docs/how_to_use/signals.md

 ## Before you start

-This legacy approach uses ASGI lifespan signals directly.
+This low-level approach uses ASGI lifespan signals directly.
 The disadvantage is that the developer has to figure out where to store the global shared state.
 Prefer the more modern approach via [context manager](context_manager.md) &mdash; the global state will be managed by the ASGI server.

 ## Example use case for lifespan signals